ValwareIRC/Valeyard/README.md

  A bot written in PHP which attempts to link IRC with SQL database, allowing for integration between platforms.

- So far only supports UnrealIRCd and the config is set up to use wordpress with profilegrid installed.

- sorry bout that! watch this space...
+ So far this bot supports:
+  - Reading and writing to Anope SQLdb tables (Anope + db_sql/db_sql_live required)
+  - Writing various stats and information from UnrealIRCd to its own SQL tables
+  - Reading and writing to WordPress SQLdb user tables (more to come)

  ## *instructions:*